lukesdm/shuz/README.md

 ## Special Thanks

-To @maxaragon and Zhibek S, for their testing and ideas 🙏.
+To @maxaragon and @zhibeksolp, for their testing and ideas 🙏.